pointbazaar/espl1000/README.md

 - [x] simple local variable type inference
 - [x] compiles to intel x86 assembly
+- [ ] 64 bit only, to enable 64 bit primitives by default
 - [ ] functional programming
   - [ ] functions are first-class citizens and can be passed as parameters
   - [ ] lambda expressions